+The DSL will review the central low-level concerns file periodically to ensure that all such concerns are being dealt with promptly and appropriately and so that any potential patterns of concerning, problematic or inappropriate behaviour are identified.
 Records should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
 Where a pattern of such behaviour is identified, the Trust will decide on a course of action either through its disciplinary procedures or where a pattern of behaviour moves from a concern to meeting the harms threshold, referral to LADO.
+A record of these reviews will be made and stored alongside the file, along with any subsequent actions taken.
+The Local Governing Body will receive relevant data relating to Low Level Concerns and review anonymised samples of low-level concerns at regular intervals, in order to ensure that these concerns have been responded to promptly and appropriately.

 The Headteacher, CEO or Chair of Trustees will regularly review all low level concerns reported to them, along with the outcome of the concern.
-This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in part 4 of Keeping Children Safe in Education 2022.
+This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in part 4 of Keeping Children Safe in Education 2023.
 This will occur after each concern is raised and then during safeguarding review meetings.